-Potential adopters who meet HRRN adoption criteria will be invited to meet rabbits at our facility or encouraged to visit the Town Lake Animal Center.
+Potential adopters who meet HRRN adoption criteria will be invited to meet rabbits at our facility or encouraged to visit the Austin Animal Center.
 HRRN facilitates the adoptions and care of rabbits at this City of Austin shelter.

 Upon meeting the bunnies, your Adoption Advisor will answer your questions about living with a rabbit.
 Any additional questions you may have are discussed.
 This may include personality, medical history, age, sex, litter box habits, or special needs (if any).

 **Please understand that all of the rabbits that come to us have been rescued.
 We will not always have a complete life history on most.
 What we do know about them is communicated to the potential adopter as well full disclosure of any medical history.